 What makes a good manager?

-With management being ever-stretched and management courses running parallel and often additionally to the usual day jobs required in each role, those who are the most productive workers may not automatically make the most effective managers.
+With management being ever-stretched even before the pandemic and management courses running parallel and often additionally to the usual day jobs required in each role, those who are the most productive workers may not automatically make the most effective managers.
 Whilst that sounds logical, many managers are a product of progression, being awarded promotions into positions of leadership based on the hierarchical system of working their way up the ladder.

 A change in perspective